jefftriplett/daysuntillatenight.com/README.md

 # Deployment

-This website is hosted from GitHub Pages and linked to the `master` branch.
+This website is hosted from GitHub Pages and linked to the `main` branch.
 Any new commits will be available on the site.